N.Korea tested tactical guided missiles in fresh sign of evolving arsenal | Technology

 N.Korea tested tactical guided missiles in fresh sign of evolving arsenal

-South Korea's military said on Monday that North Korea launched https://www.reuters.com/article/northkorea-missiles-idINL1N2TX006 two short-range ballistic missiles (SRBMs) from an airport in its capital, Pyongyang, which flew about 380 km (236 miles) to a maximum altitude of 42 km (26 miles).
+South Korea's military said on Monday that North Korea launched https://www.reuters.com/article/northkorea-missiles-idINL1N2TX006 two short-range ballistic missiles (SRBMs) from an airport in its capital, Pyongyang, which flew about 380 km (236 miles) to a maximum altitude of 42,000 meters (137,800 feet).
 The Academy of Defence Science conducted a test of tactical guided missiles from the country's west, and they "precisely hit an island target" off the east coast, the official KCNA news agency said on Tuesday, without elaborating.

 The Academy of Defence Science conducted a test of tactical guided missiles from the country's west, and they "precisely hit an island target" off the east coast, the official KCNA news agency said on Tuesday, without elaborating.
 "The test-fire was aimed to selectively evaluate tactical guided missiles being produced and deployed and to verify the accuracy of the weapon system," KCNA said.